 If minor and there is no signs of infection, you can try the following ingrown toenail home treatments to fix or decrease your pain:

-If your ingrown toenail shows no sign of improvement after treating it at home, then it's time to consult one of our podiatrists.
+If your ingrown toenail shows no sign of improvement after treating it at home, then it's time to consult one of our podiatrists in Brisbane.

 At The Feet People, we have seen over 13,000 feet fixed and have been successfully treating ingrown toenails non-surgically and surgically.
 Even though ingrown toenails are a very common condition, it can be challenging to self manage, so it is very important to get a correct diagnosis and treatment plan which will suit your individual situation.